KONEY/ko2-gfx-restyle-v1-adf-amiga/README.md

 ##### https://koney-scanlines.tumblr.com/post/811285410600960000/kick-off-2-2026-graphic-restyle-wip-screenshots
 ---------------------------------------------

 This HACK only involves edits to graphic assets, no changes were made to the game core with small exceptions.
-Changes made to the program were team colors palette, default kits, default team colors, pitch names and forcing a buggy CV option "ALL PITCHES NORMAL".
-More on this on pitches section.
+Changes made to the program were team colors palette, default kits, default team colors, pitch names and forcing a buggy CV option "ALL PITCHES NORMAL" (more on this in pitches section).
+For this reason, it is BASED on but NOT SPECIFIC for CV 1.37, besides new palette, default settings and forced option it should work with any version KO2 version.

 ### KITS
 We need to explain a bit how KO1 graphics are organized: the game runs in a 16 colors screen, 8 colors are reserved for the pitch and 8 for players+ball.